-- How to perform critical and systematic assessment of methodologies, and their practical application. - How to perform systematic hypothesis-directed analyses with the objective of providing guidance for future endeavors. - How critical assessment of findings can lead to changes in approach or implementation.
+- How to design and/or implement community-based interventions concerning chronic disease(s). - How to approach the analysis of datasets, using both descriptive and analytic methods. - How to assess an intervention to improve health care providers' clinical activities. - How to perform critical and systematic assessment of methodologies, and their practical application. - How to perform systematic hypothesis-directed analyses with the objective of providing guidance for future endeavors. - How critical assessment of findings can lead to changes in approach or implementation.